samyarsadat/ROS-Robot/CAD files/STL files/README.md

 ### 3D Printing details:
    - `Main_Body`, `Top_Plate`, and `Mid_Plate` are designed to be split in half so that they can be printed on smaller printers.
    - You can find already split, ready to print `STL` files in the `Ready To Print` folder.
+   - I recommend PLA filament, with 0.28mm layer height, and about 30% infill.

 <br>